 In 2002, to address the growth of teen marketing, the Canadian Marketing Association introduced amendments to its Code of Ethics and Standards of Practice to ensure marketers respect a teenager's right to privacy.
 The guidelines raise the level of privacy protection for teenagers draw distinctions on what is and isn't appropriate in marketing to teens, and fills the gap between the fairly limited forms appropriate with young children and the fairly wide-open forms appropriate for adults.

 Tips for Parents - CMA's Protecting Your Teenager's Privacy

 There is legislation that protects your personal privacy.
-Individuals are protected by the federal Personal Information Protection and Electronic Documents Act (PIPEDA) which came into effect January 2001 and sets out ground rules for how private sector organizations may collect, use or disclose personal information in the course of commercial activities.
+Individuals are protected by the federal Personal Information Protection and Electronic Documents Act (PIPEDA) which came into effect January 2004 and sets out the ground rules for howorganizations may collect, use or disclose personal information in the course of commercial activities.

 Provincial/Territorial Information and Privacy Offices